rjinxx/xiaojun.jin/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Institute of Advanced Agricultural Sciences, Peking University
+  - name: Peking University Institute of Advanced Agricultural Sciences
     url: http://www.pku-iaas.edu.cn/

 # Short bio (displayed in user profile at end of posts)